openstack/cinder/doc/source/configuration/block-storage/drivers/ibm-storwize-svc-driver.rst

 .. note::

-   If using iSCSI, ensure that the compute nodes have iSCSI network access to the Spectrum Virtualize family system.
+   If using iSCSI, ensure that the compute nodes have iSCSI network access to the Storage Virtualize family system.

-If using Fibre Channel (FC), each Spectrum Virtualize family node should have at least one WWPN port configured.
+If using Fibre Channel (FC), each Storage Virtualize family node should have at least one WWPN port configured.
 The driver uses all available WWPNs to attach the volume to the instance.
 The driver obtains the WWPNs directly from the storage system.
 You do not need to provide